ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 ## Motivation

-Towards the end of REMIX at Redwood I had some thoughts, and for a number of reasons never really got around to writing or formalizing them.
+I had some reflections towards the end of REMIX, and never got around to writing or formalizing them.
 I (poorly) tried to explain them to a few people, but I don't think I was able to get across what I was thinking.
 Recent personal developments and more discussions I've seen have motivated pushing this out.

-There have been a few big reflections on mechanistic interpretability that set the stage for my proposal below.
+There have been a few discussions on mechanistic interpretability that set the stage for my proposal below.

 From [How useful is mechanistic interpretability?](https://www.lesswrong.com/posts/tEPHGZAb63dfq2v8n/how-useful-is-mechanistic-interpretability), it seems like others are also confused and concerned